GEO-IASS/multispectralcompression/README.md

 * has to be "well documented"
   * means "not lacking any vital documentation"
   * implies documented code for the reference implementation
-* has to be reliable
+* has to be "reliable"
-  * needs complete test suite
+  * needs complete test suite including fuzzying
   * needs real world testing

 ### Desired features
+* reuse open formats and standards as much as possible.
+  * do not reinvent the wheel where a good solution already exists.
+* use an open container like [Matroska](https://github.com/Matroska-Org/libmatroska) or RIFF (like [webp](https://developers.google.com/speed/webp/docs/riff_container)) and take advantage of the metadata infrastructure that those containers provide.
 * support for a "no data" value (equivalent to an alpha channel with full transparency, but maybe embeddable in the data itself
 * support for different resolutions for different channels (hard!)
 * support for different bit dephts for different channels (hard)